ahmedghaly15/YogaMation-App/README.md

-# Flutter-Yoga-Animation
+# YogaMation-App

 A new Flutter application.

 ## Getting Started

-This project is a starting point for a Flutter application.
+This project is a yoga app & a refrence to learn some good animations.

 A few resources to get you started if this is your first Flutter project: